aixoio/bypass/protocol.md

 First the client will send a packet to the server to start the connection.
 Then the server will reply with a packet encrypted with the client's public in this packet will be a random 8 byte sequence.
 Once the client gets this packet it will sing the data with it's private key will then encrypt the signature using the server's public key and then it will send the encrypted signature to the server.

+The server will then check is the signature is valid if it is **not** the server will send a unencrypted packet back to the client with a byte being `0b00000000` and then it will close the connection, but if the signature is valid the server will send back a byte with `0b00000001` to tell the client it has been authenticated.